awsdocs/amazon-ecs-developer-guide/doc_source/platform-linux-fargate.md

 ## 1\.3\.0<a name="platform-version-1-3"></a>

 The following is the changelog for platform version `1.3.0`\.
 + Beginning on Sept 30, 2019, any new Fargate task that is launched supports the `awsfirelens` log driver\.
-FireLens for Amazon ECS enables you to use task definition parameters to route logs to an AWS service or AWS Partner Network \(APN\) destination for log storage and analytics\.
+Configure the FireLens for Amazon ECS to use task definition parameters to route logs to an AWS service or AWS Partner Network \(APN\) destination for log storage and analytics\.
 For more information, see [Custom log routing](using_firelens.md)\.
 + Added task recycling for Fargate tasks, which is the process of refreshing tasks that are a part of an Amazon ECS service\.
 For more information, [Task maintenance](https://docs.aws.amazon.com/AmazonECS/latest/userguide/task-maintenance.html) in the *Amazon Elastic Container Service User Guide for AWS Fargate*\.
 + Beginning on March 27, 2019, any new Fargate task that is launched can use additional task definition parameters that you use to define a proxy configuration, dependencies for container startup and shutdown as well as a per\-container start and stop timeout value\.
 For more information, see [Proxy configuration](task_definition_parameters.md#proxyConfiguration), [Container dependency](task_definition_parameters.md#container_definition_dependson), and [Container timeouts](task_definition_parameters.md#container_definition_timeout)\.
 + Beginning on April 2, 2019, any new Fargate task that is launched supports injecting sensitive data into your containers by storing your sensitive data in either AWS Secrets Manager secrets or AWS Systems Manager Parameter Store parameters and then referencing them in your container definition\.
 For more information, see [Passing sensitive data to a container](specifying-sensitive-data.md)\.